OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

   This installation method can support the use of a single Kickstart_file_ to install Fedora_ or RHEL_ on multiple machines, making it ideal for network and system administrators.

-A Kickstart_ installation can be made using PXE_and_UEFI_ network booting.

 .. _Secure_Boot_Setup:

 Disable Secure Boot in client setup